uwex-learning-tech/system-requirements-check/README.md

 * Added more icons
 * Added an option to disable web browsers check
 * Updated grammars and rephrased some sentences
+* Rephrased Java check messages
+* Fixed an issue where Safari version is incorrectly checked

 = 1.1.2 =
 * Updated links